abhishektha/dissertation/content/02Background.md

 Where $Fr$ is the Froude number, $v$ is the velocity of ambulation, $g$ is the gravitational force, and $L$ is the leg-length [@AlexanderMcN.1989].
 At some critical value,  walking is theoretically impossible as the gravitational force cannot match the required centripetal force, which is where the walk-run transition occurs ($Fr*$).
 Humans typically switch to running at $Fr=0.5$.
-Kram et al [@Kram1997] offloaded subjects by their waist as they walked and ran on a treadmill, and found that  $Fr*$ increases at lower gravity levels.
+Kram et al. [@Kram1997] offloaded subjects by their waist as they walked and ran on a treadmill, and found that  $Fr*$ increases at lower gravity levels.
 The increase in $Fr*$ was hypothesized to be from the arms and legs not being offloaded and still under the influence of gravity [@Kram1997].
 Donelan and Kram [@Donelan2000] also found that elastic forces were unable to predict the dynamics of reduced-gravity running.
 This suggests that other factors may be at play with walking in reduced gravity.